UX / UI Design

 Summary

-An electrical contracting company needed a way to clock employees in and out of jobs, track the materials that they were purchasing for jobs, and an option for employees to request internal time cards as they didn't have the permission level to do so.
+The client needed a way to clock employees in and out of jobs, track materials purchased for jobs, and allow employees without full system access to request internal time cards.

 Context, Goals, & Constraints